nens/kpi-almere-v2/README.md

 ```

 This will install all thats needed to develop or build.

-Note that an `npm-shrinkwrap.json` file is present to ensure the right dependencies are installed.
+**Note** An `npm-shrinkwrap.json` file is included to ensure the right dependencies are installed.

-Please re-generate it when changing the dependencies in `package.json` and don't forget to check it in.
+Please re-generate it when changing dependencies in `package.json`.